Jessika-Art/Co-op-Sentiment-Analysis/README.md

 The image WordCloud.png shows the most common words used by the users.

-Of course the data I was able to get are limited by the Twitter policy.
+Of course the data I was able to get are limited by the Twitter policy, but this shows you an easy way to know what people are thinking about you.